bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lehmer-emma.md

 7. Developed the Lehmer code, a recursive sequence, in her 1990 paper “A Generating Function for the Number of Prime Divisors of a Number.”
 8. Discovered irreducible polynomials in finite fields which are now known as Lehmer polynomials.

 Born 6 November 1906, Samara, Russia.
-Died 7 May2007, Berkeley, California, USA.
+Died 7 May 2007, Berkeley, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lehmer_Emma/)